Abertoast/email_app/README.md

 *   **Unified Email & Result Cards:** Fetched emails and their AI-processed results are now displayed together in a single, unified card for each email, making it easier to review and act on results.
 *   **Advanced Filtering:** Filter results using both tags (AI-extracted) and flags (labels/folders).
 The filter UI supports "OR" logic within tags or flags, and "AND" logic between the two groups, so you can find emails matching any selected tag and any selected flag.
 *   **Merged Label/Folder Chips:** Labels and folders are visually merged in the UI, with duplicate names shown only once and clear color coding for system/user labels and folders.
+*   **Download CSV:** Export filtered or processed results as a CSV file for further analysis.
+*   **Per-Prompt Model & Temperature:** Saved prompts can specify a model and temperature, or use the global default from Settings.
+*   **Increased Email Fetch Limit & Batching:** Fetch and process up to 1000 emails at a time, with processing done in batches of 100 to respect LLM API rate limits and improve reliability.
+Progress is shown in the UI.

 ## Technology Stack